jeffreyzhang2001/python-coinlib-api-wrapper/README.md

 `pip install git+https://github.com/jeffreyzhang2001/python-coinlib-api-wrapper.git`

+## Dependencies
+* Requests - this package can be installed using:
+  `pip install requests`

 ## Quickstart
 ### API Key
 You will need a Coinlib API key, which can be generated at https://coinlib.io/ with an account.